shaguniitb/ath-hugo/content/lab.md

 description: The Social Computing Lab in the School of Communication and Information at Rutgers University.
 ---

 The Social Computing Lab is based in the School of Communication and Information at Rutgers University.
 Our goal is to **make the internet fairer, secured, and more inclusive**.
-We contribute empirical evidence that guides design and policy solutions to improve human-algorithm interactions.
+We contribute empirical evidence that guides design solutions to improve human-algorithm interactions.

 ## Ongoing projects